-Now that you are on your way to earning your Arrow of Light, it’s time to start thinking about continuing your Scouting journey and joining a Boy Scout Troop!
+Now that you are on your way to earning your Arrow of Light, it’s time to start thinking about continuing your Scouting journey and joining a Scouts BSA Troop!

 We hope you have enjoyed your time as a Cub Scout and you are ready for some new challenges, new experiences, and new skills!
 Bethesda’s Troop 233 may be just the place for you!
 To help you learn about the fun and learning that awaits you at Bethesda’s Troop 233, we have created a series of events in which you can get to know our Scouts, Troop and leaders.